CIS Subcontractors - Construction Industry Schemes Advice

 - Ensure that no penalties are incurred for failure to submit to HRMC the monthly returns

-Our team of professional accountants are well-equipped to handle all aspects your accounting needs.
+Our team of professional accountants is well-equipped to handle all aspects of your accounting needs.
 We continuously update ourselves of any change which might have been imposed on the CIS regulations and pass the same changes to the clients immediately.

 Services our company offers to subcontractors include: